The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 Yeah, it's make a difference.

-So I'm calling to really tell you a couple things one leads into the other.
+So I'm calling to really tell you a couple things.

-Um, when I teach my kids something, I say, look, talk about what you're talking about passionately give a report, but base it on facts.
+When I teach my kids something, I say, look, talk about what you're talking about, passionately give a report, but base it on facts.

-I believe that academia, if they did listen to you for a three-hour show, the next day they'd start a Facebook page.
+I believe that academia, if they did listen to you for a three-hour show, the next day they start a Facebook page, every single one of them in academia in the United States, 100% of the professors would agree that you are basing things, your questions on statistics, on numbers.

 No, wait a minute.

-Now you the you may have a view of academia in your own perspective, but you get into um most of the institutions of a higher learning, and that's not just me.
+Now, you may have a view of academia in your own perspective, but you get into most of the institutions of a higher learning, and that's not just me.

 Any conservative is by definition ignorant, doesn't know facts, makes them up, lies about them.

-If they if these professors you're talking about took the time to listen to this program, I don't think that my incredible persuasive powers would work at all.
+If these professors you're talking about took the time to listen to this program, I don't think that my incredible persuasive powers would work at all.

 I think they are so indoctrinated and maleducated themselves that they would consider me a radical.